dotnet/AspNetCore.Docs/aspnetcore/client-side/libman/libman-vs.md

 * Support for configuring and running LibMan restore operations on build.
 * Menu items for triggering LibMan restore and clean operations.
-* Search dialog for finding libraries and adding the files to your project.
+* Search dialog for finding libraries and adding the files to a project.
 * Editing support for *libman.json*&mdash;the LibMan manifest file.

 [View or download sample code](https://github.com/aspnet/Docs/tree/master/aspnetcore/client-side/libman/samples/) [(how to download)](xref:tutorials/index#how-to-download-a-sample)